The Giants' secondary issues are mounting, and the injury to safety Stevie Brown is nothing less than a huge blow.

 Terrell Thomas got about 20 snaps in the Jets game in his bid to return from two serious knee injuries the past two seasons, but second-year corner Jayron Hosley (sprained ankle) also was hurt Saturday, which could keep him out a few days.

 Brown is not irreplaceable, but who can step up in his place?
 Coughlin thinks ex-Steeler Ryan Mundy can step into the starting role and mentioned wanting to see more of rookie Cooper Taylor, a fifth-rounder from Richmond with unusual size (6-4, 225 pounds) for the position.

 Something to keep in mind when pondering these troubles: Brown was a former seventh-rounder and a Raiders castoff whom the Giants found off the street.
-If there's a front office that has a proven track record of finding unexpected contributors, it's the Giants', led by general manager Jerry Reese.
+If there's a front office that can a proven track record of finding unexpected contributors, it's the Giants', led by GM Jerry Reese.